Peacehaven: Geography

 The parish includes part of the Brighton to Newhaven Cliffs Site of Special Scientific Interest.
 The cliffs are mainly of geological interest, containing many Santonian and Campanian fossils.
 The SSSI listing includes flora and fauna biological interest too.

-The point where the Prime meridian of the world crosses the coast is marked by a 3.5 m tall obelisk, commissioned by Charles Neville.
+The point where the prime meridian of the world crosses the coast is marked by a 3.5 m tall obelisk, commissioned by Charles Neville.
 It was unveiled on 10 August 1936, and has been relocated twice due to erosion of the cliffs.

 Governance

-Peacehaven's lowest tier of government is the Peacehaven Town Council who are responsible for local planning, highways and other amenities.
+Peacehaven's lowest tier of government is Peacehaven Town Council who are responsible for local planning, highways and other amenities.
 The council consists of 17 elected councillors from three wards, North, West and East Peacehaven.
-The May 2007 election returned 17 Conservative Party councillors.

 The next level of government is Lewes District Council with responsibilities for the wider ranging areas such as council tax collection, environmental health and democratic services.
 Peacehaven provides six councillors to the district council, representing the same three wards as the parish council.
-Elections are held every four years, the May 2007 election returned six Conservative Party councillors; the May 2023 local elections returned six Labour Party councillors for these six seats.

 The county council for East Sussex has responsibility for education, libraries, social services, civil registration, trading standards and transport.
 Elections for the county council are held every four years.
 Peacehaven parish is combined with the neighbouring Telscombe parish forming the Peacehaven & Telscombe Towns electoral division which elects two councillors to the council.
 The May 2013 election returned two UKIP councillors.

 Peacehaven is in the Brighton Kemptown and Peacehaven constituency for the UK parliamentary elections.
 In the 2024 general election the seat was won by Chris Ward of the Labour Party.

-Prior to Brexit in 2020, Peacehaven was represented by the South East region, in the European Parliament.

-In July 2025 a consultation was launched over proposals to bring East Saltdean, Telscombe Cliffs, and Peacehaven into Brighton and Hove.
+In April 2028, the district and county councils will be replaced by a unitary system of local government.
+Peacehaven, Telscombe Cliffs and East Saltdean will transfer to an enlarged Brighton and Hove unitary district.

+Demographics

+At the 2021 census, Peacehaven parish had a population of 15,436 people in 6,796 households.